-If schools are closed because of bad weather, all other activities including athletic practices and contests, student activities, and Community Education classes will be cancelled.
+If schools are closed because of bad weather, all other activities including athletic practices and contests, student activities, and Community Education classes are cancelled.
 If schools are closed for other reasons, activities and sports that are not affected by the specific situation (e.g. power outage, water service disruption)may be permitted with prior approval of the building principal.

 Closing during the school day

 On rare occasions it may be necessary to close a school during the day due to loss of power, loss of water or other emergent situations.
 If this occurs, procedures are in place to transport students to an alternate site, if necessary.
 If you are instructed to pick up your student at a location other than their school, you will be asked to present photo ID before the student will be release to your care.
 If it is determined that school cannot continue for the duration of the day due to an emergency situation, the district will notify parents via its emergency notification system.

 Parents are reminded to provide the school office with up-to-date emergency contact information, including work and cell phone numbers.
 All families should make arrangements for their children in the event students are dismissed early because of an unanticipated emergency.
 Your children should be familiar with a safe alternate site (e.g. neighbor’s house) where they may go in the event that you are not home.
-Please make sure your child's school has updated emergency contact information for the current year!

-The District’s e-Alert System service allows parents, students, faculty, staff and community members to sign up to receive email and text messages about school or district-related emergency information.
-In the event there is a need to communicate regarding a school emergency or school closing, the system enables us to rapidly communicate to all subscribers.
-You can register on-line by clicking HERE or on the e-Alert banner on the homepage. e-Alert is an opt-in service; you may opt out at any time by revising your information on the website.
-Please note that any cell provider text messaging rates may apply.
+The District’s e-Alert System service allows parents, students, staff and community members to sign up to receive email and text messages about weather-related school closings.
+You can register on-line by clicking HERE or on the e-Alert banner on the homepage. e-Alert is an opt-in service; you may opt out at any time by revising your information on the web site.
+Please note that cell provider text messaging rates may apply.

 The district's emergency notification system also includes automated phone messages, text messaging, and email to communicate directly with parents, guardians and staff in case of a school-based emergency that affects the health and safety of students.
 No sign-up is required.